 The Prescribed Persons (Reports on Disclosures of Information) Regulations 2017 require prescribed persons to report annually on whistleblowing disclosures made to them.

-The outcomes of these referrals:
+The outcomes of these referrals were that:

 - our investigations teams took 13 disclosures into consideration; and